(to see subtitles of this how-to in a different language, click the setting icon in the video and select an available language from CC/Subtitles)

 Then in the Locate File box, navigate to where the media file which you uploaded to Simon Says is on your computer.
 Select it.

 6. TaDa!
-Adobe Premiere Pro will connect to the reference media file and you will see markers (with transcript text) on both the clip and a sequence which corresponds to what you saw (and heard!) on Simon Says.
+Adobe Premiere Pro will connect to the reference media file and you will see markers (with transcript text) on both the clip and a sequence that corresponds to what you saw (and heard!) on Simon Says.